Sex Is What We Are: Male and Female

 Between ages three to six, they should know and begin to understand the following words in the context of sexuality: male and female, boy and girl, man and woman, penis and vagina.
 These words refer to natural, biological differences according to the sex of an individual.
 Identifying and naming the sexual organs make it easier for the parent to discuss touching, good and bad.
 It gives the child an awareness that helps him or her make sensible decisions on what to allow or not allow.

-Teaching sex first as identity promotes self-worth and self-confidence.
+Teaching sex first as identity promotes self-worth and self-confidence in preschoolers.
 It fosters appreciation for their sexual identity and gives them license to pursue it further.
 Little boys compare the shape and size of their sexual organs with their father’s.
 They are less likely to be embarrassed (even if they are frightened) to mention a penile erection.
 Girls feel free to ask why their sexual organs do not hang outside their bodies, and about what’s inside their mother’s breasts.
 Questions like these deserve straight, simple answers with diagrams as visual aids.